alkalox/FakeNews/README.md

-Using NLTK, Scikit-learn and Machine Learning, we trained a Support Vector Machine (SVM) algorithm that can detect fake news based on polarity scores in Vader.
+Using NLTK, Scikit-learn and Machine Learning, we trained a Support Vector Machine (SVM) algorithm that can detect sentiment of news based on polarity scores in Vader.
 A web application using ReactJS was made to serve users who can fact-check fake news and social media forwards using the algorithm.

 ----------------------